selamawitN/ip-tetris-game-review-/Replayability.md

 });
 ```
 ### 🎯 Better Planning — More Next Pieces + Hold
+**Idea:** Sometimes you get a piece that will ruin your stack, but you need it for later.
 ```js
 let holdType = null;
 let canHold = true;  // reset to true when a piece locks